vindar/tgx/tools/mesh3d2_converter/README.md

 - regenerates smooth normals if the OBJ has no complete normal set, or when `--force-normals` is used,
 - removes degenerate triangles,
 - splits the mesh into meshlets,
-- encodes local triangle chains into the 8-bit Mesh3D2 face stream,
+- encodes local triangle chains into the 8-bit meshlet face stream,
 - writes a 32-bit aligned payload array,
 - prints meshlet, culling, strip and payload statistics.